aome510/spotify-player/docs/config.md

 - `bright_white`
 - `bright_yellow`

-If a field is not specified, its default value will be based on the terminal's corresponding color.
+If a field is not specified, a default value based on the terminal's corresponding color will be used.

-If specified, a field's value must be set to be a hex representation of a RGB color.
-For example, `background = "#1e1f29"`.
+A field can be set to be either a hex representation of a RGB color (e.g, `background = "#1e1f29"`) or a string representation of the color (e.g `red`, `bright_blue`, etc).

+More details about the palette's field naming can be found in the table in the [3-bit and 4-bit section](https://en.wikipedia.org/wiki/ANSI_escape_code#3-bit_and_4-bit).

 ### Component Styles